1985 Buffalo Bills season: NFL draft

 In 1985, the Bills used the first overall pick in the draft to select All-American defensive end Bruce Smith.
 Smith would end up going on to dominate throughout the late 1980s and early 1990s.
 Smith was an 11-time All-Pro selection, two-time NFL Defensive Player of the Year, and logged an NFL-record 200 sacks by the end of his career.

 Fourth-round pick Andre Reed, a wide receiver out of Kutztown (PA) State, would go on to be the leading receiver in Buffalo Bills history.
 When he retired after the 2000 season, Reed's 951 career receptions were third in NFL history behind Jerry Rice and Cris Carter.

 Maryland quarterback Frank Reich would become famous for quarterbacking “The Comeback”, a 1993 playoff game in which Buffalo, down 35–3 in the third quarter, would score 35 unanswered points to win 41–38 in overtime.
-It is the largest deficit overcome to win a game in NFL history.
+It is the largest deficit overcome to win a postseason game in NFL history.

 Reed played more games with the Bills, 221, than any other player.
 Smith was second with 217 games.